 What is Ritual?

-The concept of the 30-minute gym based on High Intensity Interval Training (HIIT) was originally developed in Singapore, where its success led to the expansion of the franchise on a global scale.
+The concept of the 30-minute gym based on High-Intensity Interval Training (HIIT) was originally developed in Singapore, where its success led to the expansion of the franchise on a global scale.
 In short, you only spend between 18-24 minutes actively exercising.
 During this time, which is spent performing relatively short, intense bouts of work followed by short rest periods, your heart rate is significantly elevated.
-This physiological effect is known as excess post-exercise oxygen consumption, which refers to the amount of oxygen required to restore the body to its resting level metabolic function.
+This physiological effect is known as excess post-exercise oxygen consumption, which refers to the amount of oxygen required to restore the body to its resting level of metabolic function.
 It increases the body’s metabolism, which is accompanied by an increase in the consumption of fuel.

 How does it work?

 When signing up, each client creates a profile where all their information is kept, including the results from your initial assessment.
-In addition, you are told to download Ritual’s app, where clients book their sessions, can track their stats and manage memberships.
+In addition, you are told to download Ritual’s app, where clients book their sessions, can track their stats, and manage memberships.
 Each member is allowed no more than six sessions.

 Eliminating all excuses

-I was pleasantly surprised to find out that Ritual provides workout clothing, towels for the session and your shower afterwards and drinking water and glasses in the studio.
+I was pleasantly surprised to find out that Ritual provides workout clothing, towels for the session and your shower afterward, and drinking water and glasses in the studio.
 All grooming needs are also sorted, you don’t even need to bring your own moisturiser.

 10 people at a time, max